Representative of an Overseas Business or Sole Representative Visa

 What is the Representative of an Overseas Business Route?

-A Representative of an Overseas Business visa allows a sole representative of an overseas company to come to the UK in order to establish and then run a UK branch or subsidiary.
-It is also known as the Sole Representative visa.
+The Representative of an Overseas Business visa allowed a sole representative of an overseas company to come to the UK to establish and run a UK branch or subsidiary.
+The route is also known as the Sole Representative visa.

-In order to qualify for a Representative of an Overseas Business visa the applicant must satisfy the following requirements:
+In order to qualify for an extension as a Sole Representative of an Overseas Business the applicant must satisfy the following requirements:

-- be recruited and employed outside of the UK by a company which is based outside of the UK;
+- be employed by a company which is active and trading outside the UK, with its principal place of business remaining outside of the UK;

-- have sufficient funds to support themselves; and
+- has sufficient funds to support themselves; and

-- meet the required level of English language ability.
+- meets the required level of English language ability.

 Indefinite Leave to Remain

-- they have spent a continuous period of 5 years in the UK and during this time they have not breached any UK immigration laws;
+- they have spent a continuous period of five years in the UK and during this time they have not breached any UK immigration laws;

 - they are still required for the employment in question, as certified by the employer;